Skip to main content

 Greenhouse and Energy Minimum Standards Act

 The Greenhouse and Energy Minimum Standards Act 2012 (GEMS Act) is Australia's national framework for appliance and equipment energy efficiency.
-It is the legislation behind Australia’s product registration and labelling requirements.
+It came into effect on 1 October 2012.

-The GEMS Act aims to promote the development and adoption of appliances and equipment that use less energy and produce less greenhouse gases.
+The GEMS Act promotes the development and adoption of appliances and equipment that use less energy and produce less greenhouse gases.

 GEMS Determinations

-Determinations set out what products are covered by energy efficiency regulations, and establish the the requirements that must be met by those products before they can be registered and supplied in Australia.
+Determinations establish energy efficiency requirements for regulated products before they can be supplied in Australia.

 Supporting legislation